RileyBossi/RileyBossi/README.md

  #### Objective

-To expand my programming foundation beyond Java, Python, and SQL by learning JavaScript.
-A critical language for understanding web application security.
+To expand my programming foundation beyond Java, Python, SQL, Assembly Language, HTML, and CSS by learning JavaScript.
+I found this important because JavaScript is a critical language for understanding web application security.
 This project was designed to deepen my knowledge of client-side code execution, data handling, and the attack surface present in modern web applications.

 #### Project Overview
 Amazon Clone Project